mirjamnz/GIOLI/README.md

-# GIOLI
+# Guess It or Lose It

-Guess It or Lose It, a voice-driven music quiz app Guests, Members & Admin
+A voice-powered music quiz game built with JS, Express, and EJS.